 Your wedding day is a day of celebration and fun.
 By choosing a humanist ceremony you are choosing a ceremony that will be unique, personal and memorable.

 If you are thinking about having a humanist wedding ceremony and would like to discuss your plans, please contact me.
+You can also view photographs and posts on my Instagram and Facebook by clicking the icons below.

 A humanist naming ceremony is a wonderful way to welcome a new child into your family regardless of age.
 Naming ceremonies allow parents and guide parents the opportunity to make formal vows and pledges in the presence of their family and friends.